jdeal/qim/README.md

 const newUsers = updateIn([$eachValue, 'balance'], bal => bal + 10);
 ```

-Each part of the path in `qim` functions is actually a "navigator".
-Strings navigate to keys. `$eachValue` is a
+As mentioned, each part of a query path in `qim` is actually a "navigator".
+Strings navigate to keys, and
-navigator that navigates to each value of an array or object.
-Kind of like `mapValues` from `lodash`, but navigators in
+functions apply modifications. `$eachValue` is a navigator that navigates to each value of an array or object.
+Kind of
-`qim` are only worried about what they navigate to, never about anything they don't navigate to.
-Let's see what that
+like `mapValues` from `lodash`, but navigators in `qim` are only worried about what they navigate to, never about
-means.
+anything they don't navigate to.
+Let's see what that means.

 Let's say we want to increase everyone's balance by 10, but only if the balance is 500 or greater.
 Hmm, that sounds like
 a map and a filter.
 But we want to modify the object, so we can't really filter.
 We have to do something like this: